jdschmitt/akka-angular-heroku/README.md

 * If you update the name in [build.sbt](build.sbt) then you must also update the file name of the target in [Procfile](Procfile) to match
 * [build.sbt](build.sbt) adds a dependency to the Compile task which is responsible for building the Angular application.
 * Basic Specs2 tests included.
 Execute with `sbt test`
-* For Angular 2 front-end, check the [angular2](https://github.com/jdschmitt/spray-angular-heroku/tree/angular2) branch.
+* For Spray with Angular 2 front-end, check the [spray-angular2](https://github.com/jdschmitt/spray-angular-heroku/tree/spray-angular2) branch.
+* For Spray with Angular 4 front-end, check the [spray-angular4](https://github.com/jdschmitt/spray-angular-heroku/tree/spray-angular4) branch.